-Our volunteer Board is made up of representatives from each state and territory.
+Our volunteer Board is made up of delegates from each state and territory.

 Terry had a varied working life before purchasing his family′s current property, The Three Sisters in Flowerdale, in 1989.
 The property was extensively cleared, eroded, and weed infested.
 Over the past 20 years a program of fencing, revegetation, and weed eradication has seen the farm become something of an example of successful Landcare work.
-Terry is immediate past President of the Strath Creek Landcare Group, President of the Upper Goulburn Landcare Network, President of the Victorian Landcare Council, and a member of the Farm Tree and Landcare Association, as well as Chair of the National Landcare Network.
+Terry is immediate past President of the Strath Creek Landcare Group, President of the Upper Goulburn Landcare Network and President of Landcare Victoria, as well as Chair of the National Landcare Network.
 He is committed to achieving a strong representative voice for Landcare in Australia.

 Gerry is the Chair of the Landcare Association of South Australia and a founding member of the National Landcare Network.

 Rob has been a passionate member of the Landcare movement since 1989 at all levels – local, regional and national.
 He was a founding member of Landcare NSW in 2007 where he was appointed Vice-Chairman.
 He has been Chair since 2011.
 He has a unique and extensive knowledge of the movement from all perspectives including running a small and active local Landcare group; developing and positioning local and regional Landcare networks; and developing, evolving, and operating Landcare social enterprises.
 Through this process Rob has demonstrated an outstanding capacity to generate funds and support for Landcare from the corporate, philanthropic and government sectors.
 Rob brings this wealth of experience into his roles of Co-Chair of the Landcare and Local Land Services Joint Management Committee, and Chair of the Sustaining Landcare and Landcare Trust Steering Committee, to further develop the recognition, support and resourcing of Landcare into the future.